Weight Distribution Trailer Hitches

 A weight distribution hitch works by distributing the weight more evenly to the tow vehicle.
 It uses spring bars and brackets to spread the trailer’s tongue weight across both the trailer and tow vehicle’s axles, reducing sway and improving balance.
 Learn more about how a weight distribution hitch works.

 Read the installation instructions for your hitch thoroughly.
 Set the hitch ball height of the hitch head per instructions.
 Install the frame brackets per the installation instructions.
 Attach the hitch head to the tow vehicle’s receiver.
 Connect spring bars to the hitch head.
 Attach the trailer to the hitch head and raise the trailer coupler with the tongue jack.
 Connect spring bars to trailer brackets.
-Learn how to install the Trackpro Weight Distribution Hitch.
+Learn how to install the Trackpro Weight Distribution Hitch, and how to install the SwayPro Weight Distribution Hitch.

 No, it doesn’t reduce tongue weight; it redistributes it across the axles for better balance.
 Learn more on our guide to measuring tongue weight.